mapcrafter/mapcrafter/docs/configuration.rst

     **Required**

-    This is the directory of your Minecraft World.
+    This is the directory of your Minecraft world.
 The directory should contain a directory ``region/`` with the .mca region files.

 ``dimension = nether|overworld|end``